Anthony F. Beavers

 In this paper, we use the recent appearance of LLMs and GPT-equipped robotics to raise questions about the nature of semantic meaning and how this relates to issues concerning artificially-conscious machines.
 To do so, we explore how a phenomenology constructed out of the association of qualia (defined as somatically-experienced sense data) and situated within a 4e enactivist program gives rise to intentional behavior.
 We argue that a robot without such a phenomenology is semantically empty and, thus, cannot be conscious in any way resembling human consciousness.
 Finally, we use this platform to address and supplement widely- discussed concerns regarding the dangers of attempting to produce artificially-conscious machines.

-Local Presentation: "Modeling Cognition with Cellular Computing: On the Epistemic Importance of Seeing What You're Doing" - The Undergraduate Cognitive Science Student Organization, Indiana University, 4/3/2024.
+Presentation: "Modeling Cognition with Cellular Computing: On the Epistemic Importance of Seeing What You're Doing" - Undergraduate Cognitive Science Student Organization, Indiana University, 4/3/2024.

 In this presentation, I will show how to model some elementary features of cognition using cellular computing.
 We will look at both engineered and associative networks designed by this method to demonstrate how associativity can be used to learn the ABCs, basic sequences, and even a bit of natural language competence without parsing.
 The main takeaway will concern the value of (literally) seeing how associativity can account for these basic cognitive operations.

-Local Presentation: "Changing Paradigms in Cognitive Science: Emerging Implications from Research with Dynamic Associative Networks" - GeoLab Meeting - Cognitive Science Program, Indiana University, 3/18/2024.
+Presentation: "Changing Paradigms in Cognitive Science: Emerging Implications from Research with Dynamic Associative Networks" - Cognitive Science Research Group, Cognitive Science Program, Indiana University, 3/18/2024.

-Local Presentation: "How LLMs Undermine the Last Bastion of Cartesianism and Why It Matters Today" - GeoLab Meeting - Cognitive Science Program, Indiana University, 2/5/2024.
+Presentation: "How LLMs Undermine the Last Bastion of Cartesianism and Why It Matters Today" - Cognitive Science Research Group, Cognitive Science Program, Indiana University, 2/5/2024.

 Is cognitive science still recovering from a 350 year old mistake?
 In this presentation, I will propose that, in addition to argument elsewhere, LLMs suggest 1) that the representational theory of mind is false, 2) that the information-transfer model of communication is false, and 3) that there is no symbol grounding problem to solve.
 I will do so specifically by addressing Descartes' criteria for mindedness, which includes among other linguistic competences, the ability to sequence speech.
 If Descartes knew about LLMs, he would have never been pushed to dualism in the first place and would have continued the trajectory that history provided him, one based on framing questions of cognition as guidance control problems.